-Siriono were "probably a remnant of an ancient population that was exterminated, absorbed, or engulfed by more civilized invaders."
-136 Lauriston Sharp even suggested that the Siriono might have "degenerated" [sic] "from a more advanced technical condition," though Holmberg rejected this view and Sharp himself considered it "irrelevant."
-137 In addition, the Siriono might have been affected indirectly by European civilization, since probably at least some of the diseases from which they suffered, e.g., malaria, had been brought to the Americas by Europeans.
-138 It's not surprising that most of the hunter-gatherers I've mentioned here - like those cited by the anarchoprimitivists and the politically-correct anthropologists - were affected by direct or indirect contact with agricultural or pastoral peoples even long before their first contact with Europeans, because outside of Australia, Tasmania, and the far west and north of North America "populations which remained faithful to the old huntergatherer way of live were small and scattered."
-139 Consequently, with the possible exception of some who lived on small islands, they necessarily had some form of contact with surrounding non-hunter-gatherer populations.
+tools of naturally-occurring local materials.
+134 The Siriono moreover were so primitive that they could not count beyond three.
+135 Nevertheless, Siriono culture might have been affected by contact with more "advanced" societies, since Holmberg thought the Siriono were "probably a remnant of an ancient population that was exterminated, absorbed, or engulfed by more civilized invaders."
+Lauriston Sharp even suggested that the Siriono might have "degenerated" [sic] "from a more advanced technical condition," though Holmberg rejected this view and Sharp himself considered it "irrelevant."
+In addition, the Siriono might have been affected indirectly by European civilization, since probably at least some of the diseases from which they suffered, e.g., malaria, had been brought to the Americas by Europeans.
+138 It's not surprising that most of the hunter-gatherers I've mentioned here - like those cited by the anarchoprimitivists and the politically-correct anthropologists - were affected by direct or indirect contact with agricultural or pastoral peoples even long before their first contact with Europeans, because outside of Australia, Tasmania, and the far west and north of North America "populations which remained faithful to the old hunter-gatherer way of live were small and scattered."
+Consequently, with the possible exception of some who lived on small islands, they necessarily had some form of contact with surrounding non-hunter-gatherer populations.

 Probably the Australian Aborigines and the Tasmanians were the hunter-gatherers who were purest when Europeans first found them.
 Australia was the only continent that was inhabited exclusively by hunter-gatherers until the white man's arrival, and Tasmania, an island just to the south of Australia, was even more isolated.
-But Tasmania may have been visited by Polynesians, and in the north of Australia there was some limited contact with people from Indonesia and New Guinea prior to the arrival of Europeans.
-140 Still earlier contact with outsiders, who mayor may not have been hunter-gatherers, is probable.
-141 Thus is done with great care, according to a set of rules.
-Improper meat distributions can be the cause of bitter wrangling among close relatives."227 Among the Tikerarmiut Eskimos, even though the rules for distribution of whale meat "were scrupulously followed, there still might be vociferous arguments."228 The Siriono had food taboos that might have served as rules for the distribution of meat, but the taboos were very often disregarded.229 Though the Siriono did share food, they did so with extreme reluctance: 230 "People constantly complain and guarrel about the distribution of food.
+But Tasmania may have been visited by Polynesians, and in the north of difference is that hunter-gatherers shared voluntarily, out of loving, open-hearted generosity . . . right?

+Well, not exactly.
+Just as our sharing is governed by tax laws, union contracts, and the like, sharing in hunter-gatherer societies was commonly governed by "rigid procedural rules" that "must be followed in order to keep the peace."226 Many hunter-gatherers were just as grudging about sharing their food as we are about paying our taxes, and just as anxious to make sure that they got not a bit less than what the rules entitled them to.
+Among Richard Lee's Bushmen: "Distribution [of meat] is done with great care, according to a set of rules.
+Improper meat distributions can be the cause of bitter wrangling among close relatives."227 Among the Tikerarmiut Eskimos, even though the rules for distribution of whale meat "were scrupulously followed, there still might be vociferous arguments."228 The Siriono had food taboos that might have served as rules for the distribution of meat, but the taboos were very often disregarded.
+Though the Siriono did share food, they did so with extreme reluctance: 230 "People constantly complain and quarrel about the distribution of food.
 Enia said to me one night: "When someone comes near the house, women hide the meat.
 Women even push meat up their vaginas to hide it."231 "If, for instance, a person does share food with a kinsman, he has the right to expect some in return.
 Reciprocity, however, is almost always forced, and is sometimes even hostile.
-Indeed, sharing rarely occurs without a certain amount of mutual distrust and misunderstanding."232 The Mbuti had rules for sharing meat, 233 but there was, "often as not, a great deal of squabbling over the division of the game."234 "Once an animal is killed, it is taken to be shared out on return to the camp.
-This is not to say that sharing takes place without any dispute or acrimony.
-On the contrary, the arguments that ensue when the hunt returns to camp are frequently long and loud;"235 "When the hunt returns to camp, men and women alike, but particularly women, may be seen furtively concealing some of their spoils under the leaves on their roofs, or in empty pots nearly"; 236 "It would be a rare Mbuti woman who did not conceal a portion of the catch in case she was forced
+Indeed, sharing rarely occurs without a certain amount of mutual distrust and misunderstanding."232 The Mbuti had rules for sharing meat, 233 but there was, "often as not, a great deal of squabbling over the division of the game."234 "Once an animal is killed, it is taken to be shared

-137 Ibid., page xii.
+Ibid., page xxiii.